About Capital Credits

 Capital credits are the members ownership of the Cooperative.
 When revenues exceed the cost of providing this service, these margins are returned to the members in the form of capital credits.

 Capital credits are not immediately paid out the year they were earned.
 These funds are used by NLI for electric lines, trucks and equipment needed to serve our members.
 This offsets our need to borrow money, which would in turn cause higher rates.

 Each year the NLI Board of Directors decides an amount, if any, that will be refunded to the members from a previous year or years.
 The Board considers the level of cash reserves, future needs for cash and the equity level of the Cooperative in order to make this decision.

 How are capital credits distributed?

-The Board also annually sets a budget for the retirement of capital credits to estates and members over the age of 80.
-Links to forms to apply for early retirement are listed below.
+The Board also allows for a discounted early retirement of capital credits to estates, surviving spouses and members over the age of 80.
+Click here to access these forms.

 Donate your capital credits